spaziocodice/FragLink/README.md

 ### 1. Create a SpringBoot project
 This will be your Linked Data Fragment Server.
 It is strongly recommended to use [Spring initializr](https://start.spring.io/) to define the initial shape of the module (e.g., components, dependencies, frameworks, starters).

+### 2. Maven repository and Fraglink dependency.
-Then, once the project skeleton is created, open the pom.xml (in case you're using Gradle, there's a corresponding thing to be defined) and add the following section:
+Then, once the project skeleton is created, open the pom.xml (in case you're using Gradle, there's a corresponding configuration) and add the following section:

 ```xml
 <repositories>